ReDeployment/BrainXDocker/readme.md

 # XDocker

-this is the package for builing X Systems, like PowerX and BrainX projects
+this is the base packages for builing X Systems, like PowerX and BrainX projects